-Most of us have had experience with music teachers in school.
-As a school-based music teacher, you will move from classroom to classroom providing music instruction.
-The exact curriculum you cover will be dictated by the school district and the grade levels with which you are working.
+As a school-based music teacher, they move among classrooms providing music instruction.
+The exact curriculum they cover is dictated by the school district and the grade levels they teach.
 Usually, there is a heavy emphasis on vocal instruction and music theory.

-Some schools have elective music classes that go a little deeper into music, teaching instruments, working more on music theory, and so on.
-Music teachers may also be responsible for devising school musical productions or coaching the school band.
+Some schools have elective music classes that are more advanced, such as teaching instruments and working more on music theory.
+Music teachers also may be responsible for devising school musical productions or coaching a school band.

 Some music and instrument shops have in-house music teachers.
 This setup can work in a few different ways: